NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

 Several considerations need to be resolved for this new object.

- - Should a Sensor Node Name input field be included, or force use of the object or coil outlet node (recommended)
+ - Should a Sensor Node Name input field be included, or force use of the object or coil outlet node (recommended and agreed to via comments)
- - Should a controller tolerance input field be included or assume a typical value of 0.001 for temperature control and 0.00001 for humidity control
+ - Should a controller tolerance input field be included or assume a typical value of 0.001 for temperature control and 0.00001 for humidity control (no comments, assumed OK)
- - If the CoilSystem objects are consolodated, additional inputs would be needed for Use Outdoor Air DX Cooling Coil (A11) and Outdoor Air DX Cooling Coil Leaving Minimum Air Temperature (N1) to replicate all inputs for CoilSystem:Cooling:DX.
-Additional inputs would also be required for heat exchanger type and name.
+ - If the CoilSystem objects are consolidated, additional inputs would be needed for Use Outdoor Air DX Cooling Coil (A11) and Outdoor Air DX Cooling Coil Leaving Minimum Air Temperature (N1) to replicate all inputs for CoilSystem:Cooling:DX.
+Additional inputs would also be required for heat exchanger type and name. (discouraged via comments)

 ## Testing/Validation/Data Sources ##